codiply/epsilon/readme.md

 - Add field metadata in `CountryAddressFieldMetadata` constants class.
 - Add case for new country in AddressCleansingHelper.CleansePostcode method.
 - Add Country-specific integration tests in GeocodeServiceTest
+- Add case for new country in `Views/OutgoingVerification/_VerificationRecipient.cshtml`.
+- Add case for new country in `Views/OutgoingVerification/_VerificationMessage.cshtml`.

 ### New Language Checklist